 Will emissions from the Station pollute the atmosphere?

 The McNeil Station is equipped with a series of air quality control devices that limit the particulate stack emissions to one-tenth the level allowed by Vermont State regulation.
 McNeil's emissions are one one-hundredth of the allowable Federal level.
 The only visible emission from the plant is water vapor during the cooler months of the year.
+In 2008, McNeil voluntarily installed a $12 million Regenerative Selective Catalytic Reduction system, which reduced the Nitrogen Oxide emissions to 1/3 of the state requirement.

 Water and Ashes